chen-mingyie/kokoru_tts_in_gradio/readme.md

 ## Overview

 - **Kokoro TTS** was chosen as the model.
 The `model_q8f16.onnx` was selected for its small model size and high speed during inference.
-The ONNX model ensures framework agnosticism.
+The ONNX model ensures a framework-agnostic inference.
-- **Grindo** was selected as the frontend to provide users with an interactive interface to engage with the model.
+- **Grindo** was selected as the frontend to provide users with an interactive interface to engage with the model, and to easily enable concurrency of service (set to concurrency_limit=3 in this case).
 - **Docker** was chosen as the container solution to ensure an environment-agnostic deployment.

 ## Setup Instructions